scanoss/integration-docs/source/tools/gha.rst

 1. Copyleft: This policy checks if any component or code snippet is associated with a copyleft license.
 If such a license is detected, the pull request (PR) is rejected.
 The default list of Copyleft licenses is defined in the following `file <https://github.com/scanoss/gha-code-scan/blob/main/src/utils/license.utils.ts>`_.

-2. Undeclared: This policy compares the components detected in the repository against those declared in an sbom.json file (customizable through the sbom.filepath parameter).
+2. Undeclared: This policy compares the components detected in the repository against those declared in a scanoss.json file (customizable through the settingsFilepath parameter).
 If there are undeclared components, the PR is rejected.

 In this scenario, a classic policy is executed that will fail if copyleft licenses are found within the results: